mirarifhasan/CycleLock/README.md

 # CycleLock
 A hardware project in MSD lab.
-This a cycle lock, by which owner can lock cycle and can sends location to the owners mobile.
+This is a cycle lock, by which owner can lock and unlock by keypad password.
+If the cycle moves without doing unlock by user, lock can sends location to the owners mobile by GPS and GSM module.